How to Apply for a China Visa

-The normal processing time is four working days including the day you submitted the application and the day you collect.
-Remember there might be additional non working days for Chinese public holidays.
-By paying an additional fee you can usually have yours processed faster.
-It is normally possible to have your application processed overnight, for collection the following afternoon, though some offices might offer a same day service if you arrive in the office soon after opening.
-In general try to apply for it well in advance to allow for any delays.
-Visas granted outside China normally allow first entry at least three months after the date of issue.
+The normal processing time is four working days including the day you submit the application and the day you collect.
+Remember there might be additional non-working days for Chinese public holidays.
+By paying an additional fee you can usually have your application processed faster.
+It is normally possible to have your application processed overnight, for collection in the following afternoon, though some offices might offer a same-day service if you arrive in the office soon after opening.
+In general try to apply for it well in advance to allow for any delay.

 5. Pay the fee and pick up your visa

 Go to the place where you apply for China visa on the date appointed at the pick-up slip.
 Pay the fee and you will get your passport back with visa.
 See China Visa Fees.